acarter881/alteryx_notes/README.md

 ---

 > *Disclaimer – These materials are unofficial and provided “as-is.”
-Alteryx LLC is not affiliated with this repository.*
+Alteryx, Inc. is not affiliated with this repository.*